nre-learning/nrelabs-curriculum/docs/nrelabs.rst

 Taxonomy
 ---------------

-In the NRE Labs curriculum there are many courses.
+In the NRE Labs curriculum there are several courses.
 A course is a theme and grouping of many related lessons.
 A lesson is a common task or workflow of many small steps.
 A lab is one small step or several that can be explained easily so that a user can understand and accomplish the labs in a matter of